ipastusi/wiremock-maven-plugin/README.md

 `mvn clean verify`

 Maven will copy your resources from `src/main/resources/` to `target/classes/`.
-Wiremock Maven Plugin will start WireMock on **localhost:8081** at **pre-integration-test** phase and use your mock definitions.
+WireMock Maven Plugin will start WireMock on **localhost:8081** at
+**pre-integration-test** phase and use your mock definitions.
 Your tests executed at **integration-test** phase will have mocks ready to use.
 When Maven process execution finishes, WireMock will be stopped as well.

+You may want to stop WireMock Maven Plugin explicitly in **post-integration-test** phase instead of waiting for it to shut down at the end of Maven process execution.
+You can do that by adding **stop** goal to the configuration.
+See above code snippet as an example.
+This will help you avoid port conflicts in multi-module
+Maven projects with more than one module using this plugin.

 See [pom.xml](https://github.com/automatictester/wiremock-maven-plugin/blob/master/src/it/core/pom.xml) for a simple example and [pom.xml](https://github.com/automatictester/wiremock-maven-plugin/blob/master/src/it/ext/pom.xml) for an example with WireMock extension.